Another week, another Video Digest.

 When I scout the net for HEMA videos, I try to find weird and unusual stuff that is still useful and interesting.
 That is to balance a bit the more popular sources that most of you will see online anyway.

 Spadrooooooons.
 52 minutes of spadroons.

 I do not like sabers or smallswords much, mainly because of the blade.
 I do like their handles.
 On the other hand, I do not like most baskethilts because of the limits the basket creates.
-I have never really bothered with spadroons – a sort of inbetween weapon that stirs up a special kind of debate in HEMA circles.
+I have never really bothered with spadroons – a sort of in-between weapon that stirs up a special kind of debate in HEMA circles.
 So I enjoyed this long video by the Academy of Historical Fencing quite a lot.
-It is brave to spend 52 minutes on one topic in an age of such a limited attention span.
-But I would have loved a bit more movement, cutting in the air and demonstration of many of the swords you can see in the footage.
+It is brave to spend 52 minutes on one topic in an age of such limited attention spans.
+But I would have loved a bit more movement, cutting in the air and demonstrations of many of the swords you can see in the footage.

 How to do a cutting tournament better

 I can almost feel the hate coming through you.
 Yes, I do think the cutting tournament by Canadian school Blood and Iron shows some better actions and ideas than most other cutting tourneys I have seen.
 It is not just longsword, but arming sword as well, and while the cutting feats are themselves nothing new, I like that all participants aim to move from one cut to another in a manner closer to actual fighting.

 While the new video from Italian instructor Federico Malagutti is interesting and fun to watch, with some beautiful exchanges, it needs a big disclaimer.
 First of all, the kendoka is clearly not a high level competitor.
 Second, the rapier has a huge reach advantage against the shinai.
 And third, the strict ruleset of kendo significantly limits their technical toolbox.